Frequently asked questions about the Quebec Experience Canadian immigration program.

 - Final transcripts attesting to at least three years of secondary or post-secondary education completed entirely in French.
 If the course of study was completed in a country in which French is not the official language, a letter from the institution attesting that the applicant completed his or her studies entirely in French is also required to supplement the transcripts;

 - Final transcripts from an eligible French course taken in Quebec, in a recognized institution.
-This course can be at the secondary, college, or university level.
-The lists of recognized courses in 2016 can be found here:

 - a bachelor’s degree (university undergraduate);